deliteser112/eclipse-platform-releng-buildtools/docs/operational-procedures/reserved-list-management.md

     specified.

-The reservation types are listed in order of increasing precedence, so if a label is included on the same list multiple lists, or on different lists that are applied to a single TLD, whichever reservation type is later in the list takes precedence.
+The reservation types are listed in order of increasing precedence, so if a label is included on the same list multiple times, or on different lists that are applied to a single TLD, whichever reservation type is later in the list takes precedence.
 E.g. a label being fully blocked in one list always supersedes it being allowed in sunrise from another list.
 In general `FULLY_BLOCKED` is by